Jose-Gerardo-Silos-Garcia/sociecon-load-forecast/README.md

 This repository accompanies the journal paper "A Socio-Technical Approach to Load Forecasting for Super Smart Grids: A Multi-domain Attention-Based Neural Network."
-It contains the processed data and source code with model architectures

 Overview
 The paper proposes a deep learning model that integrates socioeconomic, temporal, and electrical features for multi-zonal load forecasting.
 Using a multi-domain attention-based neural network, the approach improves both predictive accuracy and model interpretability for applications in super smart grids.